Code-Green33/hello-world/README.md

 # hello-world
-This is a new repository is for practicing the GitHub Flow.
+This is a new repository for practicing GitHub Flow.